-If your child discontinues participation before the eight month minimum enrollment, by his/her own choice, because the vehicle owner decides to withdraw their vehicle, or because he/she is asked to leave by someone on the study team, your child will be paid \$25 for every month of participation in the study (for payment purposes, a partial month at the conclusion would be considered a full month).
-Your child will not receive any bonus amounts unless he/she completes the minimum eight months of participation.
-If your child discontinues his/her enrollment after eight months, for any reason, your child's payment will be as described in items 1-5, above.
+If your child discontinues his/her participation early, by his/her own choice, because the vehicle owner decides to withdraw their vehicle, or because he/she is asked to leave by someone on the study team, your child will be paid \$25 for every month of participation in the study (for payment purposes, a partial month at the conclusion would be considered a full month).
+Your child will not receive the \$200 bonus unless he/she has completed the planned 12 months of participation.